AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 Contracts
 ---------------------------------------------------------------------

-Though they are perfectly suited for formal verification, Ada contracts are primarily designed to be checked at runtime.
-Code that verifies the contracts at runtime can be generated by the compiler using the switch ``-gnata``.
-If an Ada contract does not hold at a given subprogram call, the exception :ada:`Assert_Failure` will be raised.
-This is particularly convenient during development and testing, but execution of assertions, and in particular of preconditions, may also be retained during the program's deployment to avoid reaching an inconsistent state.
+Ada contracts are perfectly suited for formal verification, but are primarily designed to be checked at runtime.
+When you specify the ``-gnata`` switch, the compiler generates code that verifies the contracts at runtime.
+If an Ada contract isn't satisfied for a given subprogram call, the program raises the :ada:`Assert_Failure` exception.
+This switch is particularly useful during development and testing, but you may also retain run-time execution of assertions, and specifically preconditions, during the program's deployment to avoid an inconsistent state.

 Consider the incorrect call to ``Increment`` below, which violates its precondition.
-One way to detect this error is by compiling the function with assertions enabled and testing is on suitable inputs that trigger the violation.
-Another way which does not require guessing suitable inputs is to run GNATprove.
+One way to detect this error is by compiling the function with assertions enabled and testing it with inputs that trigger the violation.
+Another way, one that doesn't require guessing the needed inputs, is to run GNATprove.

 .. code:: ada run_button
    :class: ada-run-expect-failure